 Kors launched his menswear line in 2002.
 In addition to the Michael Kors runway collection, the MICHAEL Michael Kors and KORS Michael Kors lines were launched in 2004.

 Thanks to his witty one-liners, Kors garnered wide international fame during his 10 season stint as a judge on the popular American television series "Project Runway," from 2004 to 2012.

 Kors has been the recipient of numerous industry awards including The Council of Fashion Designers of America (CFDA) Womenswear Designer of the Year in 1999 and Menswear Designer of the Year in 2003.
-In 2010, the CFDA awarded Kors their most prestigious honor, the Lifetime Achievement Award.
+In 2010, the CFDA awarded Kors their most prestigious honour, the Lifetime Achievement Award.